yt is an open-source, permissively-licensed python package for analyzing and visualizing volumetric data.

 If you've got some code to share, or scripts that you'd like to share, start up a repo on GitHub or Bitbucket or share them on our pastebin.
 If you have any trouble, drop by the mailing list and we'll be happy to help out.

 If you're interested in getting started with helping out, the easiest way is to Fork us on GitHub, check out the developer guide, and stop by the development mailing list. yt is released under the modified BSD License.

 There are lots of fun projects to work on, along with some open issues, and we'd particularly like if you'd help out by adding a new code or if you'd like to help out by shoring up support in semi-supported code.

 yt is built on a stack of completely free and libre open source software, with no proprietary dependencies.
 It provides its own install script, to assist with constructing an isolated environment that can be upgraded and operated independently of the host operating system.

 Usually getting yt is as simple as running the installation script.
-Simply download the legacy, stable, or development version of the install script and run it.
+Simply download the install script and run it.
 You can do this using wget or curl, or even just right click and choose Save As.
 Carefully read the instructions the script prints to your terminal since there might be special instructions for your operating system.

 Once you've downloaded it, just run: